tensorlakeai/indexify/docs/docs/getting_started.md

 We now have an index with embedding extracted by MiniLML6.

-#### Let's build a Langchain based RAG with our extracted inforation
+#### Let's build a Langchain based RAG with our extracted information

 Next let's query the index created by the embedding extractor.
 The index will allow us to do semantic search over the text.